ShanePayen/IT-Helpdesk-Home-Lab/05-Group-Policy/Documentation/README.md

-# Group Policy Configuration Documentation
+# 05 - Group Policy Configuration

 ## Overview

-This document explains the configuration and verification of Group Policy settings within the Active Directory lab environment.
+Group Policy was configured within the Active Directory environment to manage security settings and user policies across the domain.

-Group Policy is used by organisations to centrally manage security settings and user configurations across domain-connected computers.
+Group Policy allows administrators to centrally control settings for users and computers within an organisation.
+It is commonly used by IT administrators to enforce security requirements and standardise configurations.

 ---

 # Objective

-The objectives of this stage were:
+The objectives of this task were:

 - Access Group Policy Management.
-- Configure domain security settings.
+- Review the Default Domain Policy.
-- Apply password requirements.
+- Configure password security settings.
 - Configure account lockout settings.
-- Verify the applied policies.
+- Apply and verify Group Policy changes.

 ---